Campus Improvement Plan

 Strategy 3: Cornerstone will continue to hold our fall and spring student-led conferences in which students serve as communicators and collaborators in regards to their learning.

-Strategy's Expected Result/Impact: increased communication skills; increased student ownership; increased problem-solving regarding learning outcomes
+Strategy's Expected Result/Impact: Increased communication skills; increased student ownership; increased problem-solving regarding learning outcomes

-Staff Responsible for Monitoring: whole staff and parents
+Staff Responsible for Monitoring: Whole staff and parents

 ESF Levers: